SODAsoo07/Sds-Korean-Singing-Dataset/README.md

 - English has been translated into machine translation.

-It is free to use the data for research and personal hobby purposes (ex: learning defsinger voice bank).
-Use for commercial purposes is mandatory for voice providers and administrators to contact them in advance.
+Research, personal hobby purposes (ex: learning defsinger voice banks) are free to use such data unless it is in a format that is directly output through the output.
+Commercial purposes are currently unavailable due to music copyright issues.
+(We plan to upload data containing songs that have expired copyrights in the future.)
 Please indicate the source when using the data for the above purpose.

 It completely prohibits the use of this dataset for malicious purposes, such as hate speech, political incitement, impersonation, and publicly unpostable sexual expression.